-Going on holiday could be ideal, if the individual is still saving for retirement.
-It is best for individuals to work closely with advisers who can provide customised retirement savings plans to meet the needs of the individual.
+Going on holiday could be ideal if the individual is still saving for retirement.
+It is best for individuals to work closely with advisers who can provide customised retirement portfolio services and retirement savings plans to meet the needs of the individual.
 This will change from time to time, but once a plan is in place, saving for a holiday remains an option.
 You can have peace of mind enjoying your trip knowing your retirement is paid for as well.

 About Mike Coady